-How strange that reaction to the bin Laden celebrations gets framed as natural instincts and cultural shaping, yet another version of the nature-nurture debate.
+How strange that reaction to the bin Laden celebrations was framed as natural instincts and cultural shaping, yet another version of the nature-nurture debate.
 This is an old theme in anthropology.
 To the degree we are able, anthropology has two responsibilities.
 First, to keep focusing attention on contemporary political economy.
 Second, to go beyond the idea of “instincts shaped by culture.”

 It may seem strange to find anthropologists in the role of trying to bring our attention back to contemporary history, politics, and economics.
 But really–should people be talking here about natural selection, evolved instincts, primatology, Emile Durkheim, and “tribal times”?
 Since the psychologists seem to readily cover all this ground, most journalists probably hardly feel the need to talk to an anthropologist.
-Anthropological experts could rip apart Jonathan Haidt’s points–the idea that non-human primates have “old selfish programming” is particularly ludicrous–but it is hardly worth the effort.
+Anthropological experts could rip apart Jonathacen Haidt’s points–the idea that non-human primates have “old selfish programming” is particularly ludicrous–but it is hardly worth the effort.
 Instead, we need clarity about why these celebrations took place.

 Even if there was some Durkheimian “collective effervescence,” this was not, as Haidt would have it, expressing a good-patriotism versus a bad-nationalism.
 According to Haidt:

 The psychologist Linda Skitka studied the psychological traits that predicted which people displayed American flags in the weeks after 9/11.
 She found that the urge to display the flag “reflected patriotism and a desire to show solidarity with fellow citizens, rather than a desire to express out-group hostility.”

 However, this is a completely inappropriate comparison.
 Displaying flags after being attacked is not the same as waving flags to celebrate an attack.
 And Haidt also completely ignores what happened to this patriotism soon after 9/11: it got twisted into a “with us or against us” mentality, then used to justify invading Iraq.